 The case parts should now be soldered together - the important point here is that the sides must be at right-angles to the top.
-Again, use the single blob technique un4l you are sa4s-fied with the angles - it is beer if you do not solder right up to the front of the lid as the case overlaps the front to give a hooded effect, and if you solder right up to the front, the case may not fit as well.
-4 self-tapping screws are provided so that you can fix the case on if you wish.
+Again, use the single blob technique un4l you are sa4sfied with the angles - it is beer if you do not solder right up to the front of the lid as the case overlaps the front to give a hooded effect, and if you solder right up to the front, the case may not fit as well.